 Joseph Hood and his family moved to Gilliesfaulds farm in September 1939, the week that World War II was declared.
 They farmed there until they sold the farm in 1974.
 After various owners, Rosturk House Ltd purchased 1.7 acres of land from the farmer in 2000 while Bett’s purchased the remainder of the land and created “The Drum” housing estate.
 Rosturk House opened it’s doors to clients on 11th October 2004.
 Many staff at Rosturk House have fond memories as school children picking berries at Gilliesfaulds during their summer holidays.

-14 bedrooms and further sitting areas were added in 2016 to provide improved accommodation and the opportunity for quieter lounges where Residents can meet with relatives in privacy.
+Originally built as a 40 bed care home, 14 bedrooms and further sitting areas were added in 2016 to provide improved accommodation and the opportunity for quieter lounges where Residents can meet with relatives in privacy.

 Send an email to your family member or friend.